jow-/nlbwmon/README.md

 ### Commands available for nlbw:

 #### show
+Output stats in human readable format.

 #### json
+Output stats in JSON format.

 #### csv
+Output stats in CSV format.

 #### list
+List available databases.
+Select a database to read from, and specify it with the -t option.

 #### commit
+Write data stored in memory to database file.

 ## Use this repository as a package feed: